Bill Clinton sexual assault and misconduct allegations: Juanita Broaddrick

 In a 1999 episode of Dateline NBC, former Bill Clinton campaign volunteer Juanita Broaddrick alleged that, in the late 1970s, Clinton raped her in her hotel room.
 According to Broaddrick, she agreed to meet with Clinton for coffee in the lobby of her hotel, but Clinton asked if they could go to her room to avoid a crowd of reporters; she agreed.
 Broaddrick stated that once Clinton had isolated her in her hotel room, he raped her.
 Broaddrick stated Clinton injured her lip by biting it during the assault.
 In 1999, Clinton denied Broaddrick's allegations through his lawyer.

 Supporters of Clinton have questioned her account by noting that, when Broaddrick testified about her alleged encounter with Clinton under oath, she denied having been raped by him.
 In her NBC interview alleging rape, Broaddrick said that she had only denied being raped under oath to protect her privacy.
-Supporters of Clinton have also noted that she continued to support him, and appear at public events on his behalf, weeks after the alleged rape, and that Broaddrick said that she couldn't remember the day or month the alleged incident occurred.
-Broaddrick has stated that in 1978 she revealed the alleged assault to five intimates, and that they advised her not to cause trouble for herself by going public.
+Supporters of Clinton have also noted that she continued to support him, and appear at public events on his behalf, weeks after the alleged rape, and that Broaddrick said that she could not remember the day or month the alleged incident occurred.
+Broaddrick has alleged that in 1978 she revealed the alleged assault to five intimates, and that they advised her not to cause trouble for herself by going public.

 Leslie Millwee

 In October 2016, Leslie Millwee accused Bill Clinton of sexually assaulting her three times in 1980.
-Millwee was then an employee at a now-defunct Arkansas based television station, and Clinton was then governor of Arkansas.
+Millwee was then an employee at a now-defunct Arkansas-based television station, and Clinton was then governor of Arkansas.
 Millwee told Breitbart News that on each of the three occasions, Clinton came up behind her and fondled her breasts, and on the second occasion, he rubbed his crotch against her and came to orgasm.